00-Evan/00-Evan.github.io/_pages/about.md

 What was originally supposed to be a project that lasted a few months ended up ballooning into a multi-year project because of the community's overwhelmingly positive reaction.
 Shattered started as a rebalance mod and has grown into its own game, which shares a base and some assets with Pixel Dungeon.
 If you're interested in Shattered's history, there's a mostly complete history available on the [Blog](/blog/).

-I'm currently working on pushing Shattered towards being a completed game, my latest blog on that topic is [Here](/blog/shattered-pixel-dungeon-in-2021.html).
+After releasing Shattered on two new platforms over mid 2021 to mid 2022, I'm now focusing on some big content expansions!
+My latest blog with my longer term plans is [Here](/blog/shattered-pixel-dungeon-in-2022.html).

 ## History